 Hi!
-I’m Sheila Anne, a Whole Person Certified Life Coach and ICF Associate Certified Coach (ACC).
+I’m Sheila Anne, a Whole Person Certified Life Coach and ICF Professional Certified Coach (PCC).
 I wrote this article to help you find your own way into coaching.
 If you have questions please ask in the comments box!

 I was first introduced to life coaching by a friend visiting me in Boston from Los Angeles.
 After sharing with her how unfulfilled I was with my work she suggested I explore becoming a life coach.
 At the time I worked in sales and customer service and while my work certainly allowed me to work with people, it wasn’t the way I truly wanted to help others.